oddbird/oddsite/content/2017/02/09/generating-documentation-polyglot-projects.rst

 But SassDoc only knows how to read comments from Sass.
-And the projects we work on implement patterns using multiple languages working together: Sass for stylesheets, Nunjucks/Jinja2 for markup, Javascript for interactivity, Python on the backend.
+And the projects we work on implement patterns using multiple languages working together: Sass for stylesheets, Nunjucks/Jinja2 for markup, JavaScript for interactivity, Python on the backend.
 How can we generate documentation for a pattern that involves multiple languages, without giving up on the goal of writing documentation inline?